MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 > * In your Vimeo video player, click on the share button, under the Embed sectio,n copy the code highlighted as below, and you can paste this as external url for a lesson in CT
 > :::image type="content" source="../media/viemoshare.png" alt-text="sharevimeo":::
 >
-> * If receive any playback error while playing a Vimeo video in MCT, you need to update [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/115015677227-Troubleshoot-player-error-messages) in your Vimeo account.
+> * If receive any playback error while playing a Vimeo video in CT, you need to update [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/115015677227-Troubleshoot-player-error-messages) in your Vimeo account.

-### How can I allow external videos to play inside Microsoft Community Training?
+### How can I allow external videos to play inside Community Training?

 1. Login to the Azure portal.
 2. Go to App Services from the left menu.